henry-bulluck/ECE5995-Project/README.md

 # ECE5995-Project
 Machine learning project for my class.
+In general my work suffered because along with my other classes because of outside influences.

 Data from ACDC dataset, then seperates from 3D slices into 2D, each one 256x256 in size